-I don’t know about you, but I love my fat kid meals.
-I love the unhealthy oozy gooey kind of meals that have little to no nutritional value.
-I’m a glutton for punishment because after every one of those meals I sit back in all that sloth like glory, and regret every bite knowing I could of had a delicious salad and felt just as full.
-But every chance I get, I’m more likely to pick pizza over a salad and wallow in my own gluttony.
+I don’t know about you, but I love my fat kid friendly meals.
+I love the unhealthy, cheesy, ooey gooey kind of meals that have little to no nutritional value.
+I’m a glutton for punishment because after every one of those meals, I sit back in all that sloth-like glory and regret every bite.
+After the fact, I realize that I could have eaten a delicious salad and felt just as full.
+But every chance I get, I’m more likely to pick cheesy pizza over a salad and thereby, wallow in my own gluttony.

 So, it’s up to me to try to beat myself at the market before we end up having another cheese steak night.
 But